Newquay: Mid Cornwall Metro

-Air
+Work is now under way.
+The frequency of trains to Par had been due to be doubled to hourly in May 2025, but this improvement has been delayed until later in the year.
+Newquay services are set to be extended to Truro and Falmouth in 2026.

+Airport

 Newquay Airport provides links to many other parts of the United Kingdom.
 It is an HM Customs port because it also handles increasing numbers of foreign flights, both scheduled and chartered.
 Newquay is the principal airport for Cornwall, although there are several minor airfields elsewhere in the county.

 Until 2008, Newquay Civil Airport (as it was formerly known) used the runway and other facilities of RAF St Mawgan, but in December 2008 the Ministry of Defence handed over most of the site to the recently formed Cornwall Airport Limited.
 The first stage of the conversion into a fully commercial airport was completed in 2011, although further substantial development is planned.
 The handover, which was due to take place at the end of 2008, was delayed for almost three weeks because of problems in obtaining the essential Civil Aviation Authority licence, which was withheld until further work had been carried out.

 The name has changed several times since 2008, and the airport is now marketed as Cornwall Airport Newquay.
 However, the IATA code is still NQY.

-Usage of the airport had been rising sharply until the Covid-19 pandemic in 2020-22.
-On summer Saturdays in 2018 there were almost 50 arrivals and departures, including flights to Germany and other continental countries.
+Usage of the airport had been rising sharply until the COVID-19 pandemic in 2020–22.
+On summer Saturdays in 2018, there were almost 50 arrivals and departures, including flights to Germany and other continental countries.